turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_focus/index.md

 }
 ```

-### Collect Reports from an S3 Bucket with a Prefix
+### Collect reports from an s3 bucket with a prefix

 Collect AWS CUR files stored in an S3 bucket using a prefix.